Foam-born/timeoff-management-application__testing/README.md

+*Please note :warning:

-*Please note: :warning: this is not the final, full-scale project intended to fulfill the application testing task.
+this is not the final, full-scale project intended to fulfill the application testing task.
 It was completed voluntarily and serves to demonstrate my skills and knowledge.*